facebook/usort/CONTRIBUTING.md

 outlined on that page and do not file a public issue.

 ## License
-By contributing to usort, you agree that your contributions will be licensed under the [LICENSE][] file in the root directory of this source tree.
+By contributing to µsort, you agree that your contributions will be licensed under the [LICENSE][] file in the root directory of this source tree.